Sometimes, babies arrive early. It’s important to recognise premature labour, in case you and your baby need medical care.

 You may experience false labour before your real labour.
-It tends to happen in late pregnancy, and more often affects women who have previously given birth.
+It tends to happen in late pregnancy, and more often affects women who have had a baby before.

 False labour contractions can be painful, so they may seem to be the real thing.
-But they are usually short (less than 45 seconds) and irregular.
-And they cause discomfort in different places, such as your groin, your lower abdomen or your back.
+However, they are usually short (less than 45 seconds) and irregular, and they cause discomfort in different places – such as your groin, your lower abdomen or your back.

 True labour contractions are usually regular and become longer and stronger.
-They cause pain that starts at the top of your uterus and moves over the whole uterus.
+They cause pain that starts at the top of your womb and moves down to your pubic bone.
 You can feel the pain in your lower back and pelvis too.

 False labour is not dangerous for your baby.

 If your waters break, or you start contractions before 37 weeks of pregnancy, call your midwife, doctor or hospital immediately (at any time of day or night).